The only substantial

 Basho wrote numerous poems of his fascination with the sound of a woman at work, for in that sound he hears her heart; and also his fascination with anything white, for in white he sees purity.
 Here the sound seems to emerge from the white wall, though actually it comes through that whiteness from the woman hidden in the next room.
 Basho explores how sound comes from wall; the next poet how light comes from candle. without the humanity of Basho’s stanza.

-Young and helpless with bow and arrows, the boy kneels
+with bow and arrows,

-White hair seen through 7: 299 gaps in bamboo blind
+White hair seen through 7: 299

-Before he leaves, to his chilly jacket she gives her warmth
+to his chilly jacket she

-When young both of them 7: 320 are innocent in love
+When young both of them 7: 320

 I plead for your help in finding a person or group to take over my 3000 pages of Basho material, to edit and improve the presentation, to receive all royalties from sales, to spread Basho’s wisdom worldwide and preserve for future generations.